 “It is highly likely that the first person who will escape ageing indefinitely has already been born,” says 50-year-old Aubrey de Grey.
 “The question is, will people who are 40 or 50 now make the cut?”

-It’s a bold claim: de Grey believes there is a 50-50 chance of beginning to turn the tide of biological degeneration that leads our bodies to age within just 25 years.
+It’s a bold claim: de Grey believes there is a 50-50 chance of starting to turn the tide of biological degeneration that leads our bodies to age – and he thinks we might be able to do it within just 25 years.
 If you’re under 50 and relatively healthy, those aren’t bad odds.

 “I can’t stress enough that when I say ‘defeating ageing’, I don’t mean living longer with a biologically old body,” he says.
 “Once we can fix the inside, fixing the outside will be trivial – staying young is the easy bit.”

-If this is true, why is the scientific community not shouting from the rooftops about what would be the greatest scientific breakthrough in history?
+If this is true, why is the scientific community not shouting from the rooftops about what would be, perhaps, the greatest breakthrough in human history?

 “It is about trying to combat the accumulation of damage in the body that eventually leads to ageing by intermittently repairing it, rather than by trying to tweak the body so it doesn’t create the damage in the first place.
 The body is too complicated to try to prevent the damage – you’d do more harm than good.
 This is what led a lot of people to get downhearted with the biology of ageing.

 “If the body were a car, we wouldn’t be trying to stop the process of rusting – we’d just be cleaning it off every year so the doors don’t fall off.
 The problem is, we need to fix all seven categories – if we just get five or six, the other one or two will still kill us.”
 In other words, to continue the car analogy, there isn’t much point repairing everything except the brakes.